-Larry Vinson is a partner in the firm’s Real Estate and Banking and Financial Services Practice Groups.
-He regularly counsels banks and other financial institutions of all sizes on federal and state regulatory issues, design and roll-out of new loan and deposit products, permissible interest rates, fees and finance charges on loans, exportation of home-state interest rates by multi-state banks, electronic transactions, proposed and existing CFPB regulations, and all aspects of state and federal consumer credit compliance.
+Larry Vinson is a retired partner in the firm’s Real Estate and Banking and Financial Services Practice Groups.
+He previously counseled banks and other financial institutions of all sizes on federal and state regulatory issues, design and roll-out of new loan and deposit products, permissible interest rates, fees and finance charges on loans, exportation of home-state interest rates by multi-state banks, electronic transactions, proposed and existing CFPB regulations, and all aspects of state and federal consumer credit compliance.

-Among the statutes and regulations on which he advises financial institutions and other clients are:
+Among the statutes and regulations on which he advised financial institutions and other clients are:

-Larry regularly authors articles for legal and trade association publications and speaks on topics of current interest at CLE seminars and trade association meetings.
+Larry would regularly author articles for legal and trade association publications and spoke on topics of current interest at CLE seminars and trade association meetings.